lookie27/jekyll-now/_posts/2020-07-11-Ghidra-hello-world.md

 Now on the right hand side of the screen, you should see a decompiled view of entry.
 ![](https://raw.githubusercontent.com/lookie27/ghidra-hello-world/master/Blog%20Resources/MainDecompile.png)

-This is where decompilation gets harder.
-Ghidra does its best with what it has, but we both know that doesn't look like C.
+This is where decompilation gets hard.
+Ghidra does its best, but we both know that doesn't look like C.

 Lets pretty this up!

-We know the entry point of a C program is main, so lets rename the entry function. **Right click** on entry and rename it to main.
+We know the entry point of a C program is main, so let's rename the entry function. **Right click** on entry and rename it to main.

 We can also see that the return value of main is 0, but the function definition says undefined8 or undefined type that is 8 bytes.